 - The primary zones of engagement are immediately visible thanks to a visual hierarchy.

-- The feeling of aesthetic satisfaction that supports a positive customer experience is set by the general harmony of perception.
+- The general harmony of perception sets the feeling of aesthetic satisfaction that supports a positive customer experience.

 Points to consider